 Technology and professionalism behind the scenes

 VAG is short for “Verkehrs-Aktiengesellschaft Nürnberg”, which means traffic stock corporation.
-We are a hundred percent daughter company of ”Städtische Werke Nürnberg GmbH” which, on its part, is completely owned by the City of Nuremberg.
+We are a daughter company of ”Städtische Werke Nürnberg GmbH” which, on its part, is completely owned by the City of Nuremberg.

 The VAG stands for safety, reliability, innovation, and customer service in the public transport network of Nuremberg, Fürth, Erlangen, and other smaller neighbouring cities and towns.